oddlo0p/Radiosical/ModuleInstallation.md

 ## pySerial
 #### Windows
-*When installing, please tick the box "Add Python 3.X to PATH" to avoid any problems during the installation.
-If Python is already installed but you did not tick the box during installation, please skip to the section "I forgot to add Python to PATH" below.*

 1. Open **Command Prompt** on your computer by opening the Start Menu, typing `cmd`, and pressing the Enter key.